Trump announces suspension of travel from Europe to US

 US President Donald Trump has announced that travel from Europe to the US will be suspended due to the ongoing coronavirus outbreak.
 These restrictions will not apply to the UK.

-In a televised statement from the Oval Office on Wednesday (March 11), Trump said the European Union had “[failed] to take the same precautions [as the US] and restrict travel from China and other hotspots”.
+In a televised statement from the Oval Office on Wednesday (March 11), Trump said the European Union had “failed to take the same precautions [as the US] and restrict travel from China and other hotspots”.

 “As a result, a number of new clusters in the United States were seeded by travellers from Europe,” he continued.
 “To keep new cases from entering our shores, we will be suspending all travel from Europe to the United States for the next 30 days.”